 Silent as a mountain, neither Shingen nor Ieyasu took action for several days.
 With the Tenryu River between the camps, the winter of the twelfth month is getting colder.

-One of the Takeda warriors raised an insult, the Tokugawa army was defeated and raging.
-Futurama Citadel crashed, Tokugawa troops led by Honda Heihachiro retreat.
+One of the Takeda warriors raised an insult, and the Tokugawa army was defeated and raging.
+Futurama Citadel crashed, and Tokugawa troops led by Honda Heihachiro retreated.
 Thereafter Shingen’s main army crossed the Litani plain and began to enter the eastern part of Mikawa.

 “To Litani!”
-Thus the order of commands that led to differences of opinion in between.
+Thus the order of commands led to differences of opinion.

 Shingen generals.
 Some feel anxious that Oda forces have arrived at Hamamatsu, and no one knows their number.
 Shingen sat among the Generals.
 His eyes closed, he nodded when he heard the opinions of his men, then said cautiously, “all your words make sense.
 But I’m sure the reinforcements of the Oda clan will not be greater than four thousand.
 Even if most of Oda’s troops headed for Hamamatsu, the Asai and Asakura people I had contacted earlier would attack Nobunaga from behind.
 In addition, the Shogun in Kyoto sent a message to the monk-warrior, urging them to immediately take up arms.
 The Oda people are not a threat to us.”

 He paused, then proceeded calmly, “From the beginning, my desire was to enter Kyoto.
 But if I pass Ieyasu away now, when we turn to Gifu, Ieyasu will help the people of Oda by blocking us behind us.
 Would not it be best if Ieyasu was destroyed in Hamamatsu fortress before the Oda people could send enough reinforcements?”